-(d) The ahas gene
+(c) The ahas gene

 Herbicide-tolerant variants of the AHAS enzyme resulting from induced or acquired mutations are known to exist in many plant species.
-The AHAS enzymes of enterobacteriaceae naturally exhibit a level of sensitivity to sulfonylurea and imidazolinone herbicides which is often up to two times lower than the corresponding plant enzymes.
+The AHAS enzymes of Enterobacteriaceae naturally exhibit a level of sensitivity to sulfonylurea and imidazolinone herbicides which is often up to two times lower than the corresponding plant enzymes.
 The isoenzyme AHAS II from E. coli, for example, is as tolerant of sulfonylurea derivatives as the AHAS variant S653N synthesised in the genetically modified potato plants.

-Therefore, any likelihood of spreading genes for herbicide-tolerant AHAS variants via transfer between bacteria or via horizontal transfer from non-genetically modified plants will not be increased as a result of the release of the genetically modified plants.
+The genetic spread of herbicide-tolerant AHAS variants is far more likely to result from transfer between bacteria or by horizontal transfer from non-genetically modified plants.

-(e) Sequences located outside the T-DNA
+(d) Sequences located outside the T-DNA